tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/子客/账户管理/账户资产变化的影响/对停服和恢复的影响_intl_en.md

 (3) Solution: If the customer receives a service suspension notice, they can contact their reseller to adjust the credit and vouchers to resume the resource usage.

->?
-If the customer has enabled the non-stop feature, the service will not be suspended.
+>?If the customer has enabled the non-stop feature, the service will not be suspended.
->

 ### 2. Impact on service resumption